linketech/leaf/readme.md

 Leaf will run the build script in docker in the install stage.

 If no build script is declared, leaf will run npm install for you and docker is not required for the deployment.

+## Domain

+Specify your domain of the serverless.
+Make sure your access key has the appropriate permissions for managing the dns and function compute apis of your alicloud accound.

+TODO: docs for domain using cdn